Adldap2/Adldap2/docs/setup.md

 ```

 Once you've set the schema of your connection provider, you can use the same API interacting with different LDAP servers.

+Continue onto the [searching](searching.md) documentation to learn how to begin querying your LDAP server(s).